 So lesson number one is to debate with dignity – edify, don’t tear down.
 This, of course, is far easier written than accomplished but it certainly should remain a steadfast goal.
 It does not mean that one must retreat from beliefs held dear.
 It’s more a matter of the attitude we convey.
 I probably violate this principle far too often but it is something with which I strive for especially in the light of my ever-growing convictions.

-My counterpart surely was ready and eager with Scriptural ammunition that I was hardly able to counter?
-The reality is that we are all accountable to offer a reason for that which we believe and that night my defense was rather awkward and rather pitiful.
+My counterpart surely was ready and eager with Scriptural ammunition that I was hardly able to counter.
+The reality is that we are all accountable to offer a reason for that which we believe and that night my defense was rather awkward and acutely pitiful.
 I was ill-prepared both Scripturally and emotionally to offer a sound response though I didn’t find his arguments convincing.

-It was more than apparent to me that my jouster left that night feeling quite victorious and that was actually quite justified.
-A blow to my ego perhaps but nonetheless productive in the long run as it would be the catalyst that woke me out of my stupor.
+It was more than apparent to me that my jouster left that night feeling quite victorious and admittedly he was more than justified.
+A blow to my ego perhaps, but nonetheless productive in the long run as it would be the catalyst that woke me out of my prolonged stupor.
 In his mind, he’d defeated another foolish heretic engaged in what he believed was Peter’s exhortation against “private interpretations“.
-After all I the audacity to question the holy grail of Left Behindology and that simply cannot be tolerated.
+After all I had the audacity to question the holy grail of Left Behindology and that simply cannot be tolerated.
 In my mind’s eye, I could see him scratching a notch into his belt of Scriptural correctness – one more Hymenaen heretic bites the dust!
 And in a sense, I don’t blame him since this is the only paradigm he knew.
 He’d been engaged in confirmation bias for the better part of his Christian life.